MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/work-folders/deploy-work-folders.md

 -   One group per sync share to specify which users are allowed to sync with the sync share

--   One group for all Work Folders administrators so that they can edit an attribute on each user object that links the user to the correct sync server (if you’re going to use multiple sync servers)
+-   One group for all Work Folders administrators so that they can edit an attribute on each user object that links the user to the correct sync server (if you're going to use multiple sync servers)

  Groups should follow a standard naming convention and should be used only for Work Folders to avoid potential conflicts with other security requirements.